silvernine209/lostark_fishing_macro/README.md

 # Lost Ark Fish Macro
 Automate fishing task in a game called Lost Ark using image detection.
+This was a quick implementation of machine learning in gaming for fun :)

 ## Prerequisites
 Python 3